-The pelvic floor muscles are often not the first muscles that come to mind when we refer to the core, but they are among the most important, especially during pregnancy.
+The pelvic floor muscles are perhaps the most neglected group of muscles in your body, but they are critical core muscles that have very important functions, especially during pregnancy.
 Properly functioning pelvic floor muscles can be the key to avoiding pregnancy pains and injuries, improving pushing, and minimizing tearing and other trauma during delivery.
-However, there is certainly a right and wrong way to “train” these muscles during pregnancy, and traditional guidance of encouraging women to simply “contract and squeeze” their pelvic floor muscles could lead to more harm than good.
+However, traditional guidance of ” just do Kegels” with a focus on squeezing your “pee-stopping” muscles is not the most effective way to train these muscles during pregnancy (or any time for that matter).
 Read on to learn more about these important deep core muscles, and how to train them most effectively during pregnancy.

-Together, these critical deep core muscles are responsible for:
+Together, the pelvic floor muscles are responsible for:

-- Supporting the pelvic organs: bladder, bowels, and uterus
+- Supporting your pelvic organs: uterus, bladder, rectum

-- Assisting in guiding baby out during delivery
+- Assisting in guiding the baby out during delivery

 The Role of the Pelvic Floor Muscles During Pregnancy

-The PF muscles also help guide the baby out during childbirth.
-Therefore, they must be able to fully relax and open to allow the baby to pass through.
-When a woman has the ability to fully contract and fully relax her pelvic floor muscles, she is much more likely to have the control necessary to prevent significant tearing during delivery.
+Your pelvic floor muscles also help guide your baby out during childbirth.
+Therefore, they must be able to fully relax and lengthen to allow your baby to pass through.
+Women who have the ability to not only contract, but fully relax, their pelvic floor muscles are much more likely to have the control necessary to prevent significant tearing during delivery.

 How to Properly Train the Pelvic Floor Muscles